hsinyenwu/RiboPlotR_addition/README.md

-## Here we describe how to generate gtf files for uORFs
+## Here we describe two ways to generate gtf files for uORFs

 Remember there could be multiple uORFs for one 5'UTR, and there will be multiple gtf files generate in that situation.